 The Grappling Hook is used to traverse over walls, buildings or to gain access to the top of structures to allow key squad member to have the advantage of high.
 After the hook has successfully attached itself to a surface, any player can accend up the rope by pressing the “enter/exit” key (default: E) and moving forward to climb and backwards to slide down the rope.
 They remain in position for 3 minutes and can be retrieved by the player using the pickup kit key (default: G).

 Kits: Rifleman Breacher, Scout, Civilian

 Parachutes are used by pilots and paratroopers.
-They are deployed by hammering the 9-key frantically.
+They are deployed automatically when spawning in a paratrooper deployed faction.
+When ejecting from a fixed-wing aircraft the ejection seat will also automatically deploy the parachute.
+It can also be deployed manually in other cases by with the 9-key.
 Parachutes need to be opened an ample time before reaching the ground to avoid injury or a mild case of death.
 After your Squad Leader has reached the ground on a map supporting paradrops, a special supply crate appears next to him.
 This crate can only be used to request kits.

 Kits: Pilot, any spawnable kit used by a team with a paradrop spawn point